 If you have a certified disability rating of 66% or higher, you are entirely exempt from the payment of tuition fees.
 In this case, you need to hand in to our Student Secretariat the disability certificate issued by a local healthcare authority when you submit your documents for registration.

 The Right to Education Department of the Bozen-Bolzano Province provides for some special allowances for students with disabilities, among which: funding of domestic care services, refund of travel expenses and mobility support.
 Depending on your family income, you will be able to request a refund of your expenses.

 If you have been diagnosed with dyslexia and you hand in your certificate (law n.170/2010), you will be able to benefit from compensatory and exemptive measures applicable to your study programme, such as extra time for tests and permission to use special IT tools.

-Please contact our Advisory Service office to discuss and obtain compensatory and exemptive measures to take your exams and attend classes during your degree course.
+Please contact our Student Support office to discuss and obtain compensatory and exemptive measures to take your exams and attend classes during your degree course.

 Laura Levaggi (Rectoral Decree no. 196/2017)

 Faculty of Computer Science

 Faculty of Economics